partigabor/partigabor.github.io/content/posts/hugo-website.md

 ***

-# II.
-Building the Website {#ii}
+# 2. Building the Website {#ii}

-We will create a new website using the theme [hugo-coder](https://github.com/luizdepra/hugo-coder) (MIT licence) authored and maintained by [Luiz de Prá](https://github.com/luizdepra).
-You can also find instructions on the theme's [GitHub page](https://github.com/luizdepra/hugo-coder.git).

 {{< details "**tl;dr**" >}}
 1. `hugo new site whatever; cd whatever`
 2. `git init`
 3. `git submodule add https://github.com/luizdepra/hugo-coder.git themes/hugo-coder`
 4. add content and edit the `hugo.toml` config file, especially defining the theme to use (add the line: `theme = "hugo-coder"`)
 5. `hugo server` to see your website locally on http://localhost:1313/
 6. `hugo` to build your website
 {{< /details >}}

+We will create a new website using the theme [hugo-coder](https://github.com/luizdepra/hugo-coder) (MIT licence) authored and maintained by [Luiz de Prá](https://github.com/luizdepra).
+You can also find instructions on the theme's [GitHub page](https://github.com/luizdepra/hugo-coder.git).
+You can choose other Hugo themes at [https://themes.gohugo.io/](https://themes.gohugo.io/), most of them will work similarly.

-### 1. Generate a new website with Hugo
+## 2.1.
+Generate a new website with Hugo

 Use your command line/terminal and navigate to where you want your project folder created (you can always move it somewhere else later) and run the command below, replacing `whatever` to whatever name you want.
 You can also open the terminal in VS Code by pressing <kbd>CTRL</kbd>+<kbd>`</kbd>.